Germany ~ Cologne for the weekend

 Oma’s Kuche ~ Grandma’s Kitchen, Große Budengasse 2 b, 50667 Cologne

 Simple, German affordable breakfast in a very busy town.
-Homecooked breakfast in the heart of this busy city.
-Very close to the city center.
+Homecooked breakfast in the heart of Cologne and very close to the city center.

 Haxenhaus Rheingarten – Frankenwerft 19, 50667 Cologne